LarsenGeodem/Open-Geodemographic-Segmentation-System-in-Python/README.md

 The system created here is focused on studying crime in Toronto and uses data from the Canadian 2016 census, Toronto Police Service, and the City of Toronto's open data service.

-The resulting system, documentation, and scripts are in this repository for anyone to use.
+The resulting system (TorontoCrimeClusters.csv), documentation, and scripts are in this repository for anyone to use.